huntergdavis/huntergdavis.github.io/_posts/2021-9-2-x86-handheld.markdown

 So, retail cost using off-the-shelf components, 79$.
 How would we bring this price down if we were designing our own system?
 - Swap out the keyboard/touchpad for a cheap microcontroller/arduino and some button switches/hats.
 Could shave off 5$ here.
 - Purchase the LCD controller+display in bulk instead of one-off, the above is sourced from a set of replacement parts for off the shelf LCD displays.
 Preferably a simpler controller board that eschews the AV/BNC/VGA connections.
-Could shave off a few dollars here. and there, but honestly the big savings would need to come in the cost of the LCD, or the SBC used to drive the device.
+Could shave off a few dollars here and there, but honestly the big savings would need to come in the cost of the LCD, or the SBC used to drive the device.

 So for now, 80$ is the low-end of the DIY 'Steamin Deck'  I'll be keeping my eye on the sbc market, always on the look-out for an affordable, underpowered x86 chipset.
 Handheld makers hear my plea, the low-end market is ripe for upheaval!